gromacs/gromacs/docs/release-notes/2020/major/removed-functionality.rst

 """""""""
 The gmx morph tool was removed since it yields non-physical structures that can easily be done by a script.

+gmx mdrun -gcom
+"""""""""""""""

+This feature sometimes overrode the effects of various .mdp settings in a way that was difficult to understand and report.
+A user who wants to do communication between PP ranks less often should choose their ``nst*`` mdp options accordingly.